 Finally, the administrator is also entitled to collect the value of the decedent’s services to his spouse, parents, or children.
 These damages can also include loss of parental guidance.

 Unfortunately, the administrator’s ability to collect damages does have its limits.
-Under New Jersey law, damages for emotional loss are not collectable in wrongful death lawsuits.
+Under New Jersey law, damages for emotional loss are not collectible in wrongful death lawsuits.
 Because of this, damages such as pain and suffering, grief, and loss of companionship are not allowed.

 An Attorney Can Help